Features are fate: a theory of transfer learning in high-dimensional regression

 \begin{theorem} Under Assumptions~\ref{data_assump} and \ref{func_assump}, and assuming the source-target overlap is $\theta,$ the expected generalization error of the linearly transferred model is an explicit function of $\theta$, the label noise $\sigma$, and the dataset size $n$:

 \end{theorem}

 We prove Theorem \ref{lt_ge} in Appendix \ref{sec:lt_ge_proof}.
 The structure of the result in Theorem \ref{lt_ge} merits some discussion.
 After pretraining in the feature learning regime $\alpha \to 0$, the feature space of the network has sparsified so that it can only express functions along $\betasrc$ (Theorem \ref{sparsification}).
 Since the features of the network cannot change in linear transfer, the main contribution to the generalization error is $\sin^2\theta$, which can be viewed as the norm of the projection of the target function into the space orthogonal to the features spanned by the pretrained network.
 This is an irreducible error that is the best case risk given that the features cannot change.
 The second term comes from the finiteness of the training set.
-Since linear transfer learns from a finite sample of training points, minimizing the training error can effectively ``overfit the noise'' and the learned function distorts away from the ground truth.
+Since linear transfer learns from a finite sample of training points, minimizing the training error can overfit the noise and the learned function distorts away from the ground truth.
 Luckily, since the pretrained feature space has sparsified, the effect of finite sampling and additive label noise decays as $\sim 1/n$, effectively filtering out the $d$-dimensional noise by projecting it onto a single vector.
 Compare this to the generalization of the scratch trained network (\ref{scratch_ge_exp}).
 There, the features of the equivalent linear regression problem, $\Xb$, have support over all $d$-dimensions, so there is no irreducible error term.
 The expressivity, however, comes at a cost.
 Each dimension of the regression vector is vulnerable to noise in the training data, and the projection of the target function onto the feature space is strongly distorted due to finite sampling (i.e. $\sim \gamma$).
 We can precisely analyze this trade off by comparing (\ref{scratch_ge_exp}) and (\ref{lt_ge_exp}).
 In the limit $n,d \to \infty$, the transferability (\ref{transferability}) is